Champion 100520 Review: Is This Generator Worth It?

 This generator is aimed squarely at the serious homeowner — someone with a moderately sized home, central air conditioning, a sump pump, and other high-draw appliances they absolutely cannot afford to lose during an extended outage.
 It's also a solid choice for construction crews running multiple power tools simultaneously on remote job sites.
 If you're in a region prone to hurricanes, ice storms, or wildfire-driven grid failures, the dual-fuel capability alone makes a compelling argument for this machine over single-fuel competitors.

 Champion has built a strong reputation over the past decade for producing dependable, well-supported portable generators at prices that undercut some of the bigger brand names.
 The 100520 carries that tradition forward with a generous outlet layout, electric start, and inclusion of a transfer-switch-ready design.
 It won't win beauty contests — open-frame generators rarely do — but it's purpose-built for when the lights go out and you need power, not aesthetics.
+For a deeper breakdown of features, accessories, and pre-purchase considerations, see our complete Champion 100520 buying guide.

 Key Features